Acumatica/Acumatica-PricingAnalysis/README.md

 ![Screenshot](/_ReadMeImages/Image7-OverrideFreightPrice.PNG)

-Freight price information is shown on the table in two lines
+Freight price information is shown on the grid in two rows
 1. Current Line – non-editable
 2. Preview Line – Where Margin %, Markup %, Line Profit and Amount are editable